This activity is intended for healthcare providers delivering care to women and their families.

 The maximum number of hours awarded for this Continuing Nursing Education activity is 0.2 contact hours.

-An evaluation for secondary amenorrhea should be considered if menses have been absent for over 3 months, or more than 3 typical cycles.
+An evaluation for secondary amenorrhea should be considered if menses have been absent for over 3 months, or there is oligomenorrhea resulting in less than 9 cycles a year

 When evaluating patients with secondary amenorrhea consider the following: